relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Deduplication Data Transformation

-Data Transformations of type `Deduplication` prevent a Data Source from importing a document if the same document already exists in the workspace.
+Data Transformations of type `Deduplication` prevent a Data Source from importing an original document and its extractions if the same document already exists in the workspace.
 Only one Data Transformation of type Deduplication should be associated with each Data Source.

 For Trace native [Data Sources](#data-sources), deduplication is driven by a SHA256 hashing algorithm that populates the Trace Document Hash field on each document.
 By Default, if the document is an email, the algorithm will hash together the sender, subject, recipients, sent date, email body and attachment list to create the hash value.
 If the document is not an email, then the hash will be done directly on the bytes of the file.
 It is possible to configure the exact hashing algorithm used for emails using the settings in the Configuration section:

 ![](media/70b0ae9c6debe35956d4988dffaae892.png)

-When additional documents are ingested (either within the same Data Batch or different Data Batches), hashes will be compared to those on documents that already exist in the workspace.
+When additional documents are ingested (either within the same Data Batch or different Data Batches), hashes of original documents will be compared to those on documents that already exist in the workspace.
 If there is a match, the duplicate document will not be ingested.
 Instead, the Trace Monitored Individuals field on the document will be updated to include the Monitored Individual that was the source of the duplicate in addition to the Monitored Individual that was the source of the original.

 #### Required Fields for Deduplication